rosholger/hotloadedGame/README.md

 # hotloadedGame
-this is a game where the gamecode is compiled to a dll and hotloaded
+this is a game where the gamecode is compiled to a dll and hotloaded.

-You will need tup build system to compile this. run build.bat to compile
+Old and kinda buggy.